Isabelle Thériault

 Isabelle Thériault is a Canadian politician, who was elected to the Legislative Assembly of New Brunswick in the 2018 election.
 She represents the electoral district of Caraquet as a member of the Liberal Party.
-She was re-elected in the 2020 provincial election.
+She was re-elected in the 2020 provincial election, and again in the 2024 general election where she was appointed Minister of Tourism, Heritage and Culture.